hotsixman/styled-svelte-component/readme.md

     ({backgroundColor, color}) => `
         background-color:${backgroundColor};
         color: ${color};
-    `, // A function which returns css.
+    `, // A function which returns scss or css.
 You can use props here.
     ["click"], // Events that you want to use.
 )
 </script>